-Lowell C. McAdam is chairman and chief executive officer of Verizon Communications, a leading provider of wireless, fiber-optic and global Internet networks and services.
+Lowell C. McAdam is chairman and former chief executive officer of Verizon Communications, a leading provider of wireless, fiber-optic and global Internet networks and services.
 He was named CEO on Aug.
 1, 2011, and chairman on Jan.
 1, 2012.

 Prior to that, McAdam was Verizon’s president and COO, with responsibility for wireline and wireless operations.
 He was also responsible for internal services and the technology management and CIO functions.

 Under his leadership as CEO, Verizon took over complete ownership of Verizon Wireless by purchasing Vodafone’s 45 percent stake in the company, positioning Verizon for a new phase of wireless growth.
 He is also leading the company’s push into growth markets in the Internet of Things and mobile entertainment.
 In 2015, Verizon purchased AOL and launched a social media and entertainment product, Go90, which features innovative mobile video content.